This post may contain affiliate links. Read our disclosure page for full details.

 The 5 Love Languages by Gary Chapman

 This book first introduced the concept of 5 distinct love languages, 5 specific ways in which people experience love.
 By taking the quiz and reading through the book, you and your partner will gain an understanding of your own love language as well as your partner’s.
 Combined with practical tips, you’ll learn how to better give love and receive it, and to show your partner how you most wish to be loved.
+You can read our own five love languages summary here.

 There’s a reason this book was so groundbreaking.
 Though the concepts are really quite simple, learning to truly grasp them just might prove transformative in your marriage.